introlab/OpenIMU/README.md

 3. Install [Qt + QtCreator](https://www.qt.io/)
   a.
 Install the latest Desktop distribution fitting your compiling environment (will not be needed in the future)

 4. Install [MiniConda3](https://conda.io/miniconda.html)
-  b.
+  a.
 Install Python 3.6 version for current user (in user directory)

 5. Install [PyCharm Community Edition](https://www.jetbrains.com/pycharm/)

 ### Step 1 : Open the root CMakeLists.txt in QtCreator